darkbatcher/picobat/README.md

   options or the whole command might not be provided depending on your system configuration if you use \*nix.

-On the other hand, Dos9 also provides you with with a bunch of extensions:
+On the other hand, Picobat also provides you with with a bunch of extensions:

 * A full set of extensions to support floating points arithmetics through **SET** and **IF**: